Carepatron/Engineering-Test/CHALLENGE.md

 ## Technical Requirements

-- Use .NET 8.0 or later
+- Use .NET 8.0 or later (feel free to use another backend language if you need)
 - Use React 18+ with TypeScript
 - Include docker-compose for easy setup (optional but recommended)
 - Provide clear instructions for API keys and configuration